 6 Conclusion

-DeepRecog accomplishes the combinational proposal of integrating deblurring and object detection into a single application entity focused towards marine resource research and improving AUV vision.
-The proposed framework is more robust and surpasses several existing research works both in terms of individual module comparisons as well as complete framework analytics.
-DeepRecog aims to bridge the gap between high resolution object detection and underwater vision.
-Future scope of research may be directed towards improving the object detection to suit niche requirements highly specific to marine exploration, which involves adding more classes of marine species, corals and other endangered ocean resources.
+DeepRecog accomplishes the combinational proposal of integrating deblurring and object detection into a single application entity focused towards marine resource research and improving AUV vision..
+The CNN based deblurration module proves effective in reconfiguring visual haze and provides a more enhanced result in comparison to several extant deblurring algorithms.
+The two model based ensemble has been analysed comparitivgely with existing works and has proved efficient in classification component of the framework.The proposed framework is more robust and surpasses several existing research works both in terms of individual module comparisons as well as complete framework analytics.The overall quantitative improvement of the framework in comparison DeepRecog aims to bridge the gap between high resolution object detection and underwater vision.
+One improvement that can be made to the framework id the extension of class labels for object recognition in the real world marine explorations .Future scope of research may be directed towards improving the object detection to suit niche requirements highly specific to marine exploration, which involves adding more classes of marine species, corals and other endangered ocean resources.